mathun3003/PySNA/docs/docs/user-guide/overview/cli.md

 - ```tweets``` (required): Unique Tweet IDs separated by space.
 - ```compare``` (required): Comparison attributes Must be from the following: ```view_count```, ```like_count```, ```retweet_count```, ```quote_count```, ```reply_count```, ```common_quoting_users```, ```distinct_quoting_users```, ```common_liking_users```, ```distinct_liking_users```, ```common_retweeters```, ```distinct_retweeters```, ```similarity```, ```created_at```.
-For an overview of what the comparison attributes do, see the corresponding section in the [overview](overview.md).
+For an overview of what the comparison attributes do, see [here](./literals-compare-tweets.md).
 Provide the comparison attributes separated by space after the ```-c``` flag.
 - ```features``` (positional): Define the components of the feature vector for the ```similarity``` comparison attribute.
 Must be passed in if the aforementioned comparison attribute was provided.
 Features must be from: ```retweet_count```, ```favorite_count```.